Minnesota jury rules pharmacist who denied woman morning after pill didn’t violate her rights

 A jury in Aitkin County found that a pharmacist’s decision not to provide an emergency contraception prescription to Andrea Anderson, the plaintiff in the case, after citing his “beliefs” did not constitute discrimination.

-According to court documents, Anderson went to the only pharmacy located in her town to retrieve a prescription of emergency contraception after another method failed, but the pharmacist there rejected her request.
+According to court documents, Anderson went to the only pharmacy located in her town to retrieve a prescription for emergency contraception after another method failed, but the pharmacist there rejected her request.

 The filing further claims that she would later have to drive more than 100 miles in total in order to get her morning after pill after experiencing several pharmacies reject her request.